docutils/docutils/sandbox/paultremblay/docs/rst/howto.rst

 Creating transitions
 ---------------------

-To create a transition, use horizontal line of 4 or more repeated punctuation characters.
+To create a transition, in the *document* (not the config file), use horizontal line of 4 or more repeated punctuation characters.

 ::